Sruthi-29/Sruthi-29/README.md

 ## Achievements <br>
-* Data Science Intern at UBS
+* Data Science Intern (Penultimate year)
-* Software Engineering Internship: Developed a useful web application for internal use for a biotech company, in my first year of degree.
+* Software Engineering Internship (First year): Developed a web application to keep track of status of tasks within the company.
 Tech Stack: React, Django, MySQL, git, GitHub, GitHub Actions and Projects using Scrum, an Agile methodology.
 I mastered the use of Cypress for End-to-End Automated Software Testing of the web application.
 * DurHack Winner of Sponsor Challenges : *Most Creative Use of Twilio* and *Atom Bank User Experience Challenge* at university level, [View Project on Devpost](https://devpost.com/software/sentiment-analyser-w1qlmy)
 * Winner of TechnoCare Hackathon 2021 (India) and Murdoch Hackathon 2020 (Dubai).
 Featured in Gulf News.
 *  Worked collaboratively to develop several web applications during my degree.